didalik/k2.hx/README.md

 When the trade happens, Ann is granted access to run the demo, and Bob wants to buy MA 2@2.
 When the demo is done, it makes Cyn sell MA 2@2, and when the TM is notified of the trade, it makes Bob to re-sell MA 1@1 again.
 If more demo users want to buy MA 1@1, one of them is notified of the trade.
-If running globally and the demo user is not online at this moment, nothing happens and everything hangs until the TM timeout fires.
+If running globally and the demo user is not online at this moment, nothing happens and everything hangs until the TM timeout fires and the show goes on.

 ### Dev